Jock Landale: Melbourne United (2020–2021)

 On 10 December 2020, Landale signed one-year deal with Melbourne United for the 2020–21 NBL season.
 Landale led the United into the 2021 NBL Grand Final against the defending champions, the Perth Wildcats.
 In Game 1, he posted 17 points, seven rebounds, three assists, two steals and two blocks in a 73–70 win.
 Landale helped the team take a 2–0 series lead after logging a double-double with 12 points and 17 rebounds.
 In Game 3, he registered a game-high 15 points, nine rebounds, two assists, two steals and two blocks in an 81–76 victory.
 After leading the United to a 3–0 sweep in the best-of-five series, Landale won the NBL Grand Final MVP Award.
 He finished the season averaging 16.4 points, 7.8 rebounds, 2.3 assists and 1.4 blocks per game and was awarded the Melbourne United MVP.

 San Antonio Spurs (2021–2022)

 On 20 August 2021, Landale signed with the San Antonio Spurs.
-Landale's first NBA career start and his first NBA double-double came on January 15, 2022 in a 101 - 94 win over the Los Angeles Clippers where he recorded 10 points and 11 rebounds as the Spurs' starting center.
+Landale's first NBA career start and his first NBA double-double came on January 15, 2022, in a 101 - 94 win over the Los Angeles Clippers where he recorded 10 points and 11 rebounds as the Spurs' starting center.

-Phoenix Suns (2022–present)
+Phoenix Suns (2022–2023)

 On June 30, 2022, Landale was traded, alongside Dejounte Murray, to the Atlanta Hawks in exchange for Danilo Gallinari and multiple future first-round picks.

 Less than a week later, on July 6, he was traded to the Phoenix Suns in exchange for cash considerations.

+Houston Rockets (2023–2025)

+On July 6, 2023, Landale signed with the Houston Rockets.
+On July 3, 2025, Landale was waived by the Rockets.

+Memphis Grizzlies (2025–present)

+On July 15, 2025, Landale signed with the Memphis Grizzlies.